fisventurous/pollinationsai-enhancer/README.md

 [![Get Violentmonkey for Firefox](https://img.shields.io/badge/Violentmonkey-Firefox-orange?logo=firefox-browser)](https://addons.mozilla.org/en-US/firefox/addon/violentmonkey/)

 1. Install a UserScript manager like Tampermonkey or Violentmonkey from above.
 2. Install the script.
-Click the link below and your manager will catch it.
+Click the link below.
+Your UserScript manager will detect it and show an install prompt.

    **[Click Here to Install Pollinations.ai Enhancer](https://github.com/fisventurous/pollinationsai-enhancer/raw/main/pln-enhancer.js)**